The Mountaineer Fitness Center is equipped with a diverse set of amenities designed to help make you stronger and keep you fit, to include:

 Prices may vary per service and/or package.
 Please visit our call our facility for more details at DSN: (314)485-6156 or Commercial: +49 (0)6783-6-6156, and/or visit our website by going to the Spa & Wellness Center Facility Page.

-USAG Rheinland-Pfalz Family and MWR offers a wide variety of Sports and Fitness Programs, along with state-of-the-art cardiovascular and strength training machines and equipment, saunas, group exercise classes and various health and wellness services.
+USAG Rheinland-Pfalz Family and MWR offers a wide variety of Sports and Fitness Programs, along with state-of-the-art cardiovascular and strength training machines and equipment, saunas, racquetball courts, group exercise classes and various health and wellness services.

-Whether you are into football or basketball, bodybuilding or boxing, Family and MWR provides all that fits your fitness needs.
+Whether you are into football or basketball, bodybuilding or combatives, Family and MWR provides all that fits your fitness needs.
 Our Physical Fitness Centers offer a wide variety of personal training options to meet your fitness goals and personal trainers are available at the facilities.
 Fees may vary.